 Certificates – third party declarations

-Currently, the best accepted and probably most reliable are Vincotte OK biodegradableBiodegradation is the breakdown of organic matter by microorganisms, such as bacteria and fungi.
-More certificates.
-As the only ones, they test also the toxicity of the polymerA polymer is a substance or material consisting of very large molecules, or macromolecules, composed of many repeating subunits.
-More besides its biodegradability More.
+Currently, the best accepted and probably most reliable are Vincotte OK biodegradableBiodegradation is the breakdown of organic matter by microorganisms, such as bacteria and fungi. certificates.
+As the only ones, they test also the toxicity of the polymerA polymer is a substance or material consisting of very large molecules, or macromolecules, composed of many repeating subunits. besides its biodegradability.

 Standard | Last revision | Name | Environment | Method |